 Involving marginalised groups in research can also help to address issues of power and control in the design process.
 By giving these groups a voice, we ensure their perspectives are heard and taken into account, rather than solutions simply being imposed by the system.

-One of the challenges of user centered design in healthcare is that many people who are most in need of healthcare services are also those who may have the least access to them.
+One of the challenges of human centered design in healthcare is that many people who are most in need of healthcare services are also those who may have the least access to them.
 For example, people from low-income households may struggle to access healthcare services due to financial barriers, while people from remote areas may struggle to access healthcare services due to geographical barriers.

 And as the World has gone digital, people with low digital skills are being left behind.
 It becomes harder to access health services if you struggle to book an appointment online or use the NHS app.
 Many of those most in need of healthcare are also those with the lowest digital skills.